unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

             // add descriptions from DescriptionAttribute or xml-comments to fix enums (add 'x-enumDescriptions' for schema extensions) for applied filters o.IncludeDescriptions = true;

+            // add remarks for descriptions from xml-comments o.IncludeXEnumRemarks = true;

             // get descriptions from DescriptionAttribute then from xml-comments o.DescriptionSource = DescriptionSources.DescriptionAttributesThenXmlComments;